cal-itp/big-data-geoanalytics/.github/ISSUE_TEMPLATES/research_request.md

 # Research Request

-Complete this issue to track work that is either stand alone or a smaller part of a bigger project.
+Complete this issue to detail any research requests we recieve from internal or external partners.
+This issue is best for describing what type of work will be done.
+This research request can be followed up by one or more Research Tasks.

 ## Project Description
-* **Relevant PR** (if applicable):
+* **Relevant PRs or Reserach Requests** (if applicable):

 * **Question or Goal**: overarching goal of this issue